shauryasiffy/Mathematica/README.md

 # Mathematica
-This repository provides with mathematical solutions.
+My this repository provides with mathematical solutions.